-A more recent study, that analysed the decoupling phenomenon in eight countries, concluded that decoupling, is more present and constant in development countries (Wu et al., 2018).
+A more recent study, that analysed the decoupling phenomenon in eight countries, concluded that decoupling, is more present and constant in developed countries (Wu et al., 2018).
 Wu et al. (2018) used a specific Decoupling Index (DI) of Impact-GDP-Technology (IGT) in different countries within GDP and TPES, where this decoupling is clearly observed in developed countries such as the UK, France, and USA.
 In the study, absolute decoupling and relative decoupling terms were used to clearly distinguish the achievements of different countries.

 Nevertheless, relating the decoupling phenomenon to technological advancements of the developed countries, has already been considered for re-evaluation (Moreau and Vuille, 2018).
 When integrating footprint accounting in resource consumption measurements, it was found that the decoupling between economic achievements and environmental impacts was “smaller than reported or even non-existent” (Wiedmann et al., 2015), due to exporting production chains to other countries.
 Moreau and Vuille (2018) states that decoupling is still under discussion due to the “virtual decoupling” concept.
 The “virtual decoupling” occurs when a developed country argues to reduce energy consumption, while in reality has only exported the industrial production chains to other less developed countries (Moreau and Vuille, 2018), thus national energy measurements are not able to detect this consumptions.
 As a result, even if decoupling has been defined as a necessary factor to achieve sustainable goals, it is not clear which countries and when reach decoupling – or simply have export high energy consumer industry to other countries –, and whether there is an impetus to attain it.